natanimn/Telebof/README.md

 as an argument and returns `Boolean`, so that if the condition of this filter matches with the update sent from telegram, the callback class will be called and its body gets execute.

-The callback class takes two parameters: `BotContext` class and type of class of an update which is being handled
+The callback class takes two parameters: `et.telebof.BotContext` class and type of class of an update which is being handled

 Let's back to the first [echo bot](#your-first-echo-bot) example.